-Progress to date Issue is being addressed through Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not - Singapore's deposit insurer ("DI") framework is set out in the Deposit Insurance and Policy Owners' Protection Schemes Act ("Act") and its subsidiary legislations and is consistent with the IADI Core Principles. yet been fully implemented, please provide reasons for delayed implementation - MAS completed full implementation of the 2009 IADI Core Principles in 2012.
-In 2006, MAS embarked on a review of the DI Scheme, taking into consideration the revised IADI Core Principles of November 2014, as well as the Handbook for the Assessment of Compliance with the Core Principles for Effective Deposit Insurance Systems of May 2016.
-Following the review, MAS amended the Act in 2018 to ensure that depositors continue to have an adequate level of protection and to enhance the operational processes of the DI Scheme.
+Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not - Singapore's deposit insurer ("DI") framework is set out in the Deposit Insurance and Policy Owners' Protection Schemes Act ("Act") and its subsidiary legislations and is consistent with the IADI Core Principles. - The DI Scheme was enhanced by MAS in April 2019 to strengthen depositor protection and operational processes, taking into consideration IADI's revised Core Principles and 2016 Handbook. yet been fully implemented, please provide reasons for delayed implementation